nikkilr88/egghead-asciicasts/up-and-running-with-preact/lessons/react-configure-webpack-2-and-babel-for-use-with-preact.md

 }
 ```

 Now for the output, we need to specify the path and the file name separately.
 We'll see `output` and we'll give an object.
-We'll provide the `path` as the current `directory` plus `build`.
+We'll provide the `path` as the current directory plus `build`.
 Webpack will generate this directory for us, we don't have to do that.

-If you need this to work across platforms, you would have to bring in path module, remove the forward slash here, and call path.join.
+If you need this to work across platforms, you would have to bring in `path` module, remove the forward slash here, and call `path.join`.

 ```javascript
 {